sencha/node-bindings/README.md

 This module checks _all_ the possible locations that a native addon would be built at, and returns the first one that loads successfully.

+The environment variable NODE_RUNTIME can be not present or one of 'node', 'electron', 'node-webkit'.
+The default will be 'node'.

 Installation
 ------------